jdumars/agileops/README.md

 1.  begin creating customer relationships with dev teams, discuss level of ownership and autonomy the group needs, SLA, escalation, and a plan to create sustainable patterns around the tech (ops can't do it all, so how is it going to get done?  is the team on call?  are common tasks automated or scripted? etc.)
 1. Get an ops-oriented PO who is managing the various backlogs and acting as a liaison to the business and other POs
 1. Get good at organization and make planning meetings very focused, standups based around the kanban boards for the initiatives
-1.  make sure system stability and architecture (SS&A) work is prioritized because it is a huge part of building trust and morale in ops, always allocate at least a pair to this at all times
+1.  make sure self service and automation (SS&A) work is prioritized because it is a huge part of building trust and morale in ops, always allocate at least a pair to this at all times
 1.  build out the backlogs further and start seeing what velocity and % of interrupts are happening, and adjust staff as needed
 1.  begin integrating external devs into feature development, and begin the process of distributing information
 1.  maturity assessment of all technologies